duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

     <img style='width:30em' src="height_readings_ukf_analysis.png"/>
 </figure>

 With this chart, we can analyze the performance of the UKF.
 The orange curve represents the error between the UKF and ground truth from the simulation; the closer to zero this value, the better the UKF estimates are tracking the actual altitude of the simulated drone.
 The blue shaded region indicates plus and minus one standard deviation of the UKF's $z$ position estimates.
-If the system is indeed behaving in a nice Gaussian manner and the UKF is well tuned, then we expect to see about 68% of the points in the orange dataset.
+If the system is indeed behaving in a nice Gaussian manner and the UKF is well tuned, then we expect to see about 68% of the points in the orange dataset lying in the blue shaded region.
 Also note that on the left side of [](#height_readings_ukf_analysis), the standard deviation and error start off relatively high; this is because the filter is starting out, improving its estimates from initial values.

+If you are seeing that your UKF altitude estimates are lagging significantly behind the simulated data in the Height Readings chart, then this is likely due to computation overhead.
+The UKF takes time to compute, and if it tries to compute a prediction and/or update for each sensor value that it receives, it can sometimes fall behind real time.
+In this case, you should run the state estimator with the IR and IMU data streams throttled:

+    duckiebot $ python state_estimator.py --primary ukf2d --others simulator --ir_throttled --imu_throttled

 TODO: Make sure the state_estimator.py script that the students have is up-to-date and set up to run *their* UKF script